On an Arnold's Conjecture Concerning the Space of Hyperbolic Homogeneous Polynomials: Introduction

-On the other hand, we prove in Theorem \ref{poli-homotopos} that two $D$-degree hyperbolic polynomials $f, g \in H_D[x,y]$ are in the same connected component of $Hyp(D)$ if and only if the indexes of their corresponding hyperbolic curves $\gamma_f$ and $\gamma_g$ are equal.
-By this theorem, each hyperbolic polynomial of degree $D$ of our family contributes to a different connected component of $Hyp(D)$, and each connected component of $Hyp(D)$ has a hyperbolic polynomial representative of our family.
+On the other hand, we prove in Theorem \ref{poli-homotopos} that two hyperbolic polynomials $f, g \in H_D[x,y]$ of degree $D$ are in the same connected component of $Hyp(D)$ if and only if the indices of their corresponding hyperbolic curves $\gamma_f$ and $\gamma_g$ are equal.
+From this theorem, it follows that $Hyp(D)$ has exactly $\frac{D-1}{2}$ connected components for any odd $D\geq 3$, there are exactly $\frac{D}{2}$ for $D\geq 6$ even, and in both cases each of these connected components contains a polynomial of our family.

 In subsection 2.2, we exhibit some geometrical properties of the hyperbolic polynomials of the family $\mathcal{F}$.